 Biotrue® was designed to improve end of day comfort with your soft contact lenses by decreasing symptoms of dryness and irritation.
 Bausch & Lomb created this solution with a design inspired by the biology of your tear film.
 Biotrue® is designed to increase wettability and maintain hydration of your contact lens throughout the day by utilizing lubricants found naturally within your body.
 In addition to this increased lubrication, Biotrue® utilizes protein removal and antimicrobial ingredients to improve the performance of your contact lenses throughout the day.

 Similar to Bioture®, Opti-Free® PureMoist is designed to improve end of day dryness by improving the wettability and lubrication of soft contact lenses.
 Additionally, this solution effectively disinfects and cleans the surface of these lenses.

-We often recommend comparing BioTrue® to PureMoist® and evaluating if you perceive a difference between the two solutions.
-If unsure of which brand is best for you, consider a using a hydrogen peroxide based solution.
-When used as directed, they are still considered the industry standard for cleaning your soft contact lenses, improving end of day comfort, and most likely decreasing your risk for complications of contact lens wear.
+We often recommend comparing BioTrue® to PureMoist® and evaluating if you perceive a difference in end of day comfort between the two solutions.
+If you are unsure of which brand is best for you, consider using a hydrogen peroxide based solution.
+When used as directed, this type of solution is still considered the industry standard for cleaning your soft contact lenses, improving end of day comfort, and decreasing your risk for complications from contact lens wear.